insin/templates/react-cross-runtime-app/README.md

 * `--production` - when passed, minified versions of CSS & JS will be generated and used.
 Otherwise, original versions will be used and the browser version's JavaScript will include a sourcemap.
-* `--runtime=(browser|hta)` - controls which version gets built.
-Defaults to `"browser"`.
-You should only need this if you want to build the HTA version on every change while testing it or working on HTA-only code:
+* `--runtime=(browser|hta|nwjs)` - controls which version gets built.
+Defaults
-  `gulp watch --runtime=hta`
+  to `"browser"`.
+You should only need this if you want to build for a non-browser runtime on every change.

 **Environment variables, `envify` and `uglify`**